davidxk/Magician/README.md

 | class | description |
 |-------|-------------|
- Sprite | an image to be shown in the game scene
- Scene  | game scene, initiates the elements of the scene Action | base class of a collection of action class
+ Scene  | game scene, initiates the elements of the scene Sprite | an image to be shown in the game scene Action | actions that can be applied to Sprites

 And the relationship between them: